A New Identity (Aug 30 – Sept. 5)

 Evoking gut feelings, not just sentiments, on an issue

-The language Paul uses evokes "gut feelings," not just intellectual arguments, and not just sentimental attachment to this one particular person; Gagnon says that "heart" could be better translated as "guts."
-And the gut-feeling question Paul raises is one of deep significance.
-This is going to cost Philemon: it will exact a price, not just in monetary terms but in his relationship with this person, who will hold a new place in his life ("no longer as a slave but a beloved brother," verse 16).
+The language Paul uses evokes “gut feelings,” not just intellectual arguments, and not just sentimental attachment to this one particular person; Gagnon says that “heart” could be better translated as “guts.”
+And the question Paul raises is one of deep significance.
+This is going to cost Philemon, it will exact a price, not just in monetary terms but in his sense of place and in his relationship with this person, who will hold a new place in his life (“no longer as a slave but…a beloved brother,” verse 16).
 Is such a change even possible?
-Are we open to such transformation in our own lives and relationships?

-There is another lesson here, about the responsibility to call one another to faithfulness, to be true to who we are as followers of Jesus.
-In a sense, that's what Paul is saying to Philemon: to remember who he is as a follower of Jesus.
-If we remember who we are as followers of Jesus, won't that have an effect on our choices and the way we live?
-If holding a slave and not showing mercy is unworthy of a Christian, what things do we do today, perhaps without thinking, that keep us from living up to who we are, even if our cultural mores find them acceptable, as many people found slavery acceptable in Paul's day?
+There is another lesson here, about the task of calling one another to faithfulness.
+We’re familiar with the line from the movie, “The Lion King,” in which the ghost of Mufasa says to Simba, “Remember who you are!” and in a sense that’s what Paul is saying to Philemon.
+If we remember who we are as followers of Jesus, won’t that have an effect on our choices and on the way we live our lives?
+If holding a slave and not showing mercy are–obviously–unworthy of a Christian, what things do we do in our lives that keep us from living up to who we are?

 For further reflection

 It is not only what we do, but also what we do not do, for which we are accountable.

 What should move us to action is human dignity: the inalienable dignity of the oppressed, but also the dignity of each of us.
 We lose dignity if we tolerate the intolerable.